designstem/projects/algorithms/index.md

 1. Not all computational design is generative design,
 2. And not all generative design is computational.
-3. Not every use of computer in design is ‘generative’.
+3. Not every use of computers in design is ‘generative.’

-#### And now, let's take a look at some examples of computer generated algorithms in design:
+#### And now, let's take a look at some examples of computer-generated algorithms in design:

 -